lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

 .. code-block:: sh

-   python ap_verify.py --dataset DATASET --output OUTPUTREPO --dataIdString DATAID
+   python ap_verify.py --dataset DATASET --output OUTPUTREPO --id DATAID

 These three arguments (or replacing ``--output`` with ``--rerun``) are mandatory, all others are optional.